1994 United States Senate election in Maine

 The 1994 United States Senate election in Maine was held November 8, 1994.
-Incumbent Democratic U.S. Senator and Senate Majority Leader George J. Mitchell decided to retire, instead of seeking a third term.
+Incumbent Democratic U.S. Senator and Senate Majority Leader George J. Mitchell decided to retire, instead of seeking a third full term.
 Congressman Tom Andrews won the Democratic primary unopposed, while Congresswoman Olympia Snowe won the Republican primary unopposed.

+Snowe was not challenging Leader Mitchell for his Senate seat, she ran the seat when it became open upon his retirement announcement on March 3rd 1994.
 In the general election, Snowe defeated Andrews in a rout to win her first of three terms in the United States Senate, a stark contrast to retiring Senator Mitchell's landslide win six years prior.
 Republicans won this seat for the first time since 1952.